SwannedLakee/joereddington.github.io/diary/index.md

 * Pithy quotes form other people about usefulness
 * Put all the rubbish in the appendixes

+EDIT - we did almost none of that, but it sounds ed pretty good.

 ## 15/03/20 08:20
 One of the things that will help will be finding a nice way of typesetting the difference between images and the things they refer to.